Are you interested in learning tools that can help you manage your diabetes?

 - Reducing risks

-One option is the six-week Diabetes PATH group workshop that meets once a week for 2 ½ hours in a community setting.
+One option is the six-week Diabetes Personal Action Toward Health (PATH) group workshop that meets once a week for 2 ½ hours in a community setting.
 Two trained facilitators offer participants information on how to manage their diabetes.

 The other option is the AADE7 group workshop for persons that have Medicare Part B, led by a Registered Dietitian that meets for 2 hours each week for five weeks.
 The Registered Dietitian will also meet one-on-one with participants to work on particular areas of concern (such a high cholesterol, creating a healthy eating plan, managing stress, etc.), all billable through Medicare Part B.